betaglot/plantabeta/docs/guide/Why/Injury.md

     - Non monetary Benefit
 - TriggerFinger
 - The Claw hand
-- Antagonist Workout for planters: More fatigued, less injured.
+- Antagonist Workout for plantors: More fatigued, less injured.
 Balanced Fatigue across body, not just muscles used for planting.

 <h2>PageTags</h2>